Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   - **Exact Search**: improves accuracy at the cost of increased compute and overhead.
   - **Diverse Search**: reduces redundant results for better coverage.
   - **λ (lambda)**: diversity weight used only for **Diverse Search**.
 Higher values favor diversity, and lower accuracy.
-  - **? icon**：click to reveal inline tooltips explaining each control parameter.
+  - **? icon**: click to reveal inline tooltips explaining each control parameter.

 - Quick Walkthrough
   - Type a query.
 Optionally enable **Exact Search** to prioritize accuracy and **Diverse Search** to prioritize diversity.
 Then press "Enter" or click the arrow icon to search.